 Katie received an MFA from Arizona State University after earning her BFA from Winthrop University.
 In addition to her studio work, teaching is a strong part of her artistic practice.
-She has taught metalsmithing and three dimensional design at all levels, from elementary through university and adult levels.
+She has taught metalsmithing and three dimensional designat all levels, from elementary through University and adult classes.
 She is an active member and volunteer within her field, and currently acts as Volunteer Coordinator for the Society of North American Goldsmiths.

 Katie’s work has been shown internationally.
-She has participated in numerous juried and invitational exhibitions, most recently at Racine Art Museum, Velvet Da Vinci Gallery, J Cotter Gallery, Mesa Arts Center, and the Phoenix Sky Harbor Airport Museum.
+She has participated in numerous juried and invitational exhibitions.
+Most recent venues include the Racine Art Museum, Velvet Da Vinci Gallery, J Cotter Gallery, Mesa Arts Center, and the Phoenix Sky Harbor Airport Museum.
 She has been the recipient of numerous awards and is represented by galleries and shops throughout the country.
 Her work was recently published in American Craft Magazine, as well as in the Lark books Showcase: 500 Rings and Showcase: 500 Art Necklaces.